 6. Lizzie Borden Bed and Breakfast, Massachusetts

 The name is a dead giveaway with this one.
-The Lizzie Borden Bed and Breakfast is based in the former home of its namesake, everyone’s favourite axe murderer.
-Located in Fall River, Massachusetts, the house was the scene of the brutal killings of various members of the Borden clan.
+The Lizzie Borden Bed and Breakfast is based in the former home of its namesake, everyone’s favorite axe murderer.
+Located in Fall River, Massachusetts, the house was the scene of the brutal killings of various members of the Borden clan and must be one of the most famously haunted places to stay in the Northeast.
 You can stay in the very rooms where they met their endings or in Lizzie’s room itself.
 Tours of the house are run every day, or you can rent the whole house for an extra creepy family reunion.

 7. Castello della Castelluccia, Rome